Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 On the other hand, HDR technology increases the dynamic range of color tones displayed on the screen.
 The panel of the Huawei P50 Pro is compatible with HDR, so, in theory, we can enjoy compatible content (in practice, it can be a bit more complicated as we will see in the Multimedia section).

-To analyze the quality of the display, I have carried out various tests with the professional software CalMAN Ultimate and an X-Rite i1Display Pro colorimeter .
+To analyze the quality of the screen, I have carried out several tests with the professional software CalMAN Ultimate and an X-Rite i1Display Pro colorimeter.

 Vivid mode takes advantage of the full color gamut of the OLED panel, offering an impressive breadth of colors, covering approximately 100% of the DCI P3 color space.